Is loratadine gluten-free?

 View source label → -

-03KROGER COMPANY nothing flagged on the label
+04Ohm Laboratories Inc. nothing flagged on the label

 Inactive ingredients LACTOSE MONOHYDRATE · MAGNESIUM STEARATE · SODIUM STARCH GLYCOLATE TYPE A POTATO · STARCH, CORN